-Praised by the Winnipeg Free Press for “an astounding musical career,” Don Anderson is an internationally recognized advocate of classical music.
+Praised by the Winnipeg Free Press as “Winnipeg’s classical music hero” and for “an astounding musical career,” Don Anderson is an internationally recognized advocate of classical music.
 He has more than 35 years’ professional experience in celebrating it through print, radio, and teaching.
 He is the author, publisher and distributor of the best-selling book Tuning the Forks: A Celebration of the Winnipeg Symphony Orchestra.
 It has been hailed as “the best book on music-making in Canada (and for that matter, much wider afield) that I’ve ever read, and a serious work of art in itself.”

 – Bramwell Tovey

 Don is one of North America’s most widely published authors of program notes.
-Since he began writing them 33 years ago, he has written more than 170 seasons’ worth, for 25 orchestras, chamber ensembles and schools, from British Columbia and California to New York and Vermont, from Manitoba and Minnesota to Texas and Arkansas, and as far afield as the United Kingdom and Switzerland.
-His clients have included the major symphonies of Toronto, Vancouver, Calgary, Edmonton, Rochester (New York), and San José (California).
+Since he began writing them 33 years ago, he has written more than 170 seasons’ worth, for 25 orchestras, chamber ensembles and schools, from British Columbia and California to New York and Vermont, from Manitoba and Minnesota to Texas and Arkansas, as well as the United Kingdom.
+His latest client is the prestigious Mostly Mozart Festival at the Lincoln Center for the Performing Arts in New York.
+His other clients have included the major symphonies of Toronto, Vancouver, Calgary, Edmonton, Rochester (New York), and San José (California).
 He has also written notes for touring performances by the orchestras of Montréal, Ottawa (National Arts Centre Orchestra) and Québec, as well as feature articles for many of his clients.
 His CD liner notes appear on the CBC, Harmonia Mundi, and TSO Live labels.
 For the Toronto Symphony Orchestra, he has also written season brochures and concert presentations, and has hosted intermission chats in tandem with world-class solo artists.

 Don has contributed articles to magazines in Canada and abroad, such as Opera Canada, the SwissAir Gazette, and the program books of England’s Birmingham Royal Ballet and the Royal Winnipeg Ballet.
 He wrote for the Winnipeg Free Press, the city’s major newspaper, over a 25-year period (1977-2002).
 His contributions included reviews of concerts, recordings, videos and movies, plus feature articles and interviews.
 He is also a contributor to The Encyclopedia of Manitoba.
 MORE >>